nmagee/sqs-practice/README.md

 ## Receiving Messages

 Since you are given the code to get one (1) message from the queue, you should determine a way to repeat that ten (10) times.
+(Without running it separately 10x.)

 Messages in your queue have an `VisibilityTimeout` of 5 minutes (300 seconds).
-Messages in your queue will remain for 14 days unless deleted.
+Messages in your queue will remain for 14 days unless you delete them.

 ## Storing Message Data

 Each message contains two important attributes (extended fields that have been added).
+These fields are named `order` and `word`.
 The sample code given to you pulls those values out as variables for you to use.

 However, you need to implement some means of storing them so that they can be re-ordered.
-You will notice the values you get back for the `order` field are zero-indexed.
+Values for the `order` field are zero-indexed.

 ## Reassembling Message Data